kauri-io/Content/Consensys projects/pantheon.md

 ## Build from source

-Pantheon requires Java 8+ to compile; earlier versions are not supported.
+Pantheon requires Java 8+ to compile, earlier versions are not supported.
 Pantheon is currently supported only on 64-bit versions of Windows, and requires a 64-bit version of JDK/JRE.
-We recommend that you also remove any 32-bit JDK/JRE installations.
+It's recommended to remove any 32-bit JDK/JRE installations.

 Clone the repo: